MiHoYo: Guns Girl Z

 Guns Girl Z, also known as Houkai Gakuen 2, a pick-up-and-play arcade action game, was launched in June 2013.
 Later in August, the team began working on server architecture design and generation.
-The work on the peripheral system and game graphics came in November.
-Compared to Zombiegal Kawaii, the development time of Guns Girl Z was shorter because it used the underlying data, art assets, and core gameplay of the previous game, thus shortening the research and development needed.
+Work on the peripheral system and game graphics followed in November.
+Compared to Zombiegal Kawaii, the development time of Guns Girl Z was shorter because it utilised the underlying data, art assets, and core gameplay of the previous game, thus reducing the needed research and development.
 The core gameplay was further developed by copying and then converting the system of the game Puzzle and Dragons (智龙迷城) into an action game, a process that took three months.
-The content taken from Zombiegal Kawaii got expanded with the addition of new characters, weapons, and clothing sets.
-The testing came on 26 January 2014, and the game was released in March on the Bilibili platform.
+The content taken from Zombiegal Kawaii was expanded with the addition of new characters, weapons, and clothing sets.
+Testing started on 26 January 2014, and the game was released in March on the Bilibili platform.

-Though the game had some financial success, it had many technical problems such as top-up failure and server downtime that were difficult to manage for a team composed of only seven people.
-Eventually, the company ended up employing its players as staff.
-Within the same year, the Honkai Impact 3rd project began at the same time the company envisioned creating the "Honkai universe".
+Though the game achieved some financial success, it suffered from many technical problems, such as top-up failure and server downtime, which were difficult for a team composed of only seven people to manage.
+Consequently, the company began employing its players as staff.
+Within the same year, the Honkai Impact 3rd project began, concurrent with the company's vision of creating the "Honkai universe".